FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files-other-tools.md

     1 errors and 57 warnings found when validating 201805_WSe2_arpes.nxs
     ```

-The output messages tell you now which groups/fields/attributes (message: "Required group/field/attribute missing"), if units are missing (message: "Required units attribute missing), and so on.
+The output messages tell you now which groups/fields/attributes (message: "Required group/field/attribute missing") or units are missing (message: "Required units attribute missing), and so on.

 ## `punx` - Python Utilities for NeXus HDF5 files